cmantuano/askdata-docs/docs/dataset-settings.md

 ## Dataset Settings

-We have crafted specific guides for all settings available for Dataset configuration:
+We have created specific guides for all settings available for Dataset configuration.

+Follow below links to explore Dataset configuration tabs:

 - [Overview](docs/dataset-overview)
 - [Schema](/docs/how-to-configure-your-dataset)